Jaganpro/Jaganpro.github.io/_posts/2020-10-18-CSS-And-Design-Token-Guidelines.md

 ## Rule 1: Use Design Tokens whenever Applicable

-* Design Tokens provide systematic way to define properties (Ex: Color, Spacing, Sizing etc.)
+* Design Tokens provide systematic and predefined way to use common properties (Ex: Color, Spacing, Sizing etc.)
-* We use design tokens in place of hard-coded values in order to maintain consistancy and scalability
+* We use design tokens in place of hard-coded values in order to maintain consistancy and scalability.
 * Design Tokens are designed to be used with **CSS Custom Properties** (Native Browser Support.
 Finally!!!
 No need for SAAS or LESS Preprocessors anymore).
 * Whenever we use a custom property we have to start with double dashes **--** .
 Otherwise the property would fail. `--lwc-` - This is used to scope `lwc` components.